tfabris/BlueGigaEmpeg/README.md

   Bluetooth devices, and when the device "empeg Car" appears, select it.

-- If the pairing still doesn't work, try sleeping the empeg (long press on top button, turning off the car stereo completely (turn off car ignition), turn on the car ignition again, wake the empeg, and try again from the top.
+- If the pairing still doesn't work, try sleeping the empeg (long press on top button), turning off the car stereo completely (turn off car ignition), turn on the car ignition again, wake the empeg, and try again from the top.

 - When the pairing is completed, set the volume.
 With the car stereo volume